fransarubbi/PIMAD-Router/README.md

-# Iot Router Service
+# PIMAD Router Service

-IoT Router Service is a lightweight, high-performance Rust service that routes messages between IoT devices and backend systems.
+PIMAD Router Service is a lightweight, high-performance Rust service that routes messages between IoT devices and backend systems.
 It is designed to act as a protocol bridge and message router, providing observability and resilience for constrained IoT environments.

 ## Key features